OSGeo/gdal/gdal/doc/source/development/rfc/rfc45_virtualmem.rst

 multi-threading could potentially be solved by making a FUSE (File system in USEr space) driver that would expose a GDAL dataset as a file, and the mmap()'ing the file itself.
-However FUSE drivers are only available on POSIX OS, and need root priviledge to be mounted (a FUSE filesystem does not need root priviledge to run, but the mounting operation does).
+However FUSE drivers are only available on POSIX OS, and need root privilege to be mounted (a FUSE filesystem does not need root privilege to run, but the mounting operation does).

 Open questions